dladams/vdcoldbox/README.md

 The second set of CRP2 data were taken after repairing problems causing many dead channels.

 ### More to come...
-We should add calibration and CNR to the top analysis and add support for CRP2 and following data.

 ## Tutorials
 [tutorial01](doc/tutorial01) shows how to install this package.